tsinis/colors_ai/README.md

 ## Description

 Colors AI is a gesture-first color scheme generator that uses **deep learning from Colormind API**.
-Application is made with Flutter and available for Android devices.
+Application is made with Flutter and available for Android™ devices.

 ## Technical Data